RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> pvalue XXX is XXX

---> using non-DiffBind TMM normalized scaling factors is XXX
+--> using `output/bigwig_histone_NotGenotypeGroup` SF = non-DiffBind TMM normalized scaling factors is XXX (in agreement with the deepTools profile showing lot of disparities between replicates when using these normalization factors)

 Let's re-run with the correct conda environment so that it can output the bigwig files (**output will now be within the` output/THOR` folder**)